terryweiss/jsm/docs/md/README.md

 	console.error(e);
 })
 ```
 To get all this delicious sugar in your bloodstream, you must install jsm as above.
-But you must also install three other dependencies:
+But you must also install three other dependencies in the project that gets the output:
 ```bash
 sudo npm install @scrawl/json.schema.model -g
 # then install local runtime dependencies